KeyboardKit/website/collections/_posts/2023/2023-08-20-keyboardkit-app-2.1.md

 release: https://github.com/KeyboardKit/KeyboardKit/releases/tag/7.8.0
 ---

-Version 2.1 of the KeyboardKit app is out!
-This release adds a bunch of features and improvements to the app, which make it a lot better than the last version.
+A new version of the KeyboardKit app is out!
+It adds a bunch of new features, such as a new theme and new settings.

 ![KeyboardKit logo]({{page.image}})